ongaunjie1/sentiment-analysis-BERT-tuning/README.md

 * Department Name: The name of the department within the division to which the product belongs.
 * Class Name: The specific class or category to which the product belongs.

-**Main goals of this project:**
+# Project Goals
+## 1. Data Cleaning and EDA
-* 1st: Performing data cleaning and EDA on the dataset to uncover insights from the product reviews.
+Perform data cleaning and exploratory data analysis (EDA) on the dataset to uncover insights from product reviews.
+## 2. Utilizing Hugging Face's Pretrained Models
-* 2nd: Utilizing huggingface's pretrained models to predict customer sentiments based on product reviews.
+Utilize Hugging Face's pretrained models to predict customer sentiments based on product reviews.
+This involves leveraging state-of-the-art transformer-based models like BERT for sentiment analysis.
+## 3. Testing Different BERT Models (Without Fine-Tuning)
+Test different types of BERT models from Hugging Face with varying output classes.
+This step involves experimenting with pretrained models to evaluate their performance without fine-tuning.
+## 4. Decision on Number of Output Classes for Final Model
+Make a decision on the number of output classes for the final sentiment analysis model.
-* 3rd: Fine-tune a base BERT model to our dataset and compare its performance with a pretrained model from huggingface.
+## 5. Fine-tune the BERT model to the dataset
+Fine-tune the dataset with the decided number of output classes

 # Data cleaning
 * Removed null values